PARIJAH DIARIES 5

 As Hopkins argued in an interview last August, “Once the transition to totalitarianism begins, you can count on roughly two thirds of the society either embracing it or acquiescing to it, not because they are in some vulnerable psychological state, but rather because they correctly perceive which way the wind is blowing and they don’t want to challenge the totalitarian regime and be punished for doing so.
 They are not hypnotized or under any other kind of spell.
 It’s pure survival instinct. … Not to put too fine a point on it, but most people are either perfectly content to conform to whatever type of society those in power impose on them as long as their basic needs are met, or they are not content [to do so], but they are cowards, so they stand by in silence.”

-That’s what we have seen historically, but there is a crucial difference this time around, in that the acquiescent majority are required to undergo a potentially fatal initiation ordeal in order to progress into the new world, a ritual that is likely to leave many of its participants dead, dying or disabled; how can this represent an instinct for survival?
+That’s what we have seen historically, but there is a crucial difference this time around, in that the acquiescent majority are required to undergo a potentially fatal initiation ordeal in order to progress into the new world, a ritual that is likely to leave many of its participants dead or disabled; how can this represent an instinct for survival?
 And perhaps this is where cult psychology comes into it.
 A simpler answer is indoctrination and information-deprivation; the walls of censorship successfully excluding any understanding of the magnitude of the risk; simply that their consent is not informed.
 And we know how the capacity for critical thinking diminishes under the stress of fear.
 Ordinary people, in any case, judge truth not by evidence, or by logic, but by credibility; Ethos over Logos.
 They look for social proof; they gravitate to authority; they follow the majority.
 But it may also be true that there are deeper psycho-social processes in play.
 I find myself returning to the Iron Mountain document, which addresses the problem of finding surrogates for the non-military functions of war under conditions of world government.
 The report makes reference, several times, to the role of sacrifice within certain earlier empires such as the Maya and Inca, and the atavistic necessity, up to now fulfilled by the war system, of a ‘blood price’ in sealing the social contract.

 I think too about a famously intriguing short story published in The New Yorker in 1948: The Lottery, by Shirley Jackson, which is something of an understated masterpiece, deft, powerful and shocking, tapping into the atavistic currents playing beneath our mundanity, our modernity.
 If the citizens of the New Normal Order sense anything in the air, they must culture their own denial, shutting out any awareness of what might happen to them by willfully ignoring what is happening to others, thus amputating their capacity for compassion.
 The injection is a lottery, after all; if (as yet) nothing has happened to them, they believe that nothing ever will, and they may be right (I pray that they are) because the ‘vaccines’, we know, do not constitute a consistent product.
 Some participants will survive, though changed.

 In our own village, unlike Jackson’s, the consequences of declining to participate were spelled out very clearly.
 The unconscious calculation is a no-brainer: the remote (they think) possibility of physical death versus the certainty of civil death inherent in a failure to participate.
-For me too, because there’s a third kind of death implicit in the choice of fear over compassion, and that’s spiritual Death, the living Death, la lingering perdition, to paraphrase Shakespeare, worse than any death can be at once: and which is, as far as I’m concerned, the essence and definition of totalitarianism.
+For me too, because there’s a third kind of death implicit in the choice of fear over compassion, and that’s spiritual Death, the living Death, a lingering perdition, to borrow from Shakespeare, worse than any death can be at once: and which is, as far as I’m concerned, the essence and definition of totalitarianism.
 Do not go gently into that goodnight.